I have not received a confirmation email. Should I be concerned?

 Yes.
 Registration fees are non-refundable, but they are fully transferable.
 If you would like your registration to be transferred to a colleague, you must email Laura Lillepruun.
 There is a $100 CAD administrative fee for this service.

 Will I receive a receipt/invoice for my registration fee?

 Yes.
 You will have the opportunity to download and print a PDF copy of your receipt upon completion of registration.
-You will also be sent a tax invoice a couple of weeks after your registration is processed, in case you wish to claim back the GST (Australian Goods & Services Tax).

 Where do I pick up my registration package?

 Registered members can pick up their registration package and badge at WCSFP registration and information desk on the ground level at the venue, Miraikan – The National Museum of Emerging Science and Innovation.

 Every registered member will have access to the online community where they are able to contact other members.